Mystery literature, as an art form, cannot be quantified by something as linear as a five-star-rating system.

 Also referred to as Must Reads or 5.0 book rating, a book such as The Girl with the Dragon Tattoo falls into this category.
 5 star rating is usually reserved for best of the bests.

 Four Star (★★★★) – Very Good: The book is very enjoyable to read and well worth the purchase price.
 Such titles usually have the right combination of characters, plot and style and leave their mark in some way.
 We also refer to this category as Good Reads or 4.0 book ratings.

-★★★ A book with three stars needs to be strong in at least two of the following three elements – a plot, character or writing style.
-We would consider it a good read– entertaining, or interesting as the case may be.
+Three Star (★★★) – Good: The book is entertaining and can appeal to a wide audience.
+These titles are usually strong in at least two of the following elements – a plot, character or writing style.
 Most of the books we review fall into this category.

 Two Star (★★) – Fair: The book does not fully capture the reader’s attention or interest however it’s fundamentally acceptable in terms of its story, plot or characters.
 This usually means the readers find something appealing about the story but it didn’t resonate with them.
 This isn’t a “bad” rating, but not a good one either.

 One Star (★) – Not Recommended: The book has major issues with text that outweigh any enjoyment by the reader.
 Overall, such titles are not considered high quality pieces of fiction.[/vc_column_text][/vc_column_inner][vc_column_inner width=”1/6″][/vc_column_inner][/vc_row_inner][/vc_column][/vc_row][vc_row][vc_column][vc_empty_space height=”92px”][vc_column_text]Photo credit: plofiz via Foter.com / CC BY[/vc_column_text][/vc_column][/vc_row]